 Bio

-Alexander Breus is a contemporary Georgian/Russian artist who paints totemic compositions and monumental works.
+Alexander Breus is a contemporary Georgian/Russian artist who paints totemic compositions and monumental characters.
 Alexander finds inspiration in the phenomena surrounding him.
 Many of his paintings depict dramatic scenes isolated from their specific personal context resulting in a more universal communication tool.
-Much of his works , whether sculptural or painterly, are monuments in their forms and rich in colour.
+Much of his works, whether sculptural or painterly, are blatantly sculptural in their form and graphically vibrant in colour.
 There is a dramatic quality to Alexanders work that suggests a theatrical recreation of life.